top of page

 Clear prices, no surprises

-Elevate's EPA services are priced fairly and competitively and we always ensure our fees remain below the maximum 20% of the total apprenticeship cost.
-A pre-EPA fee is charged during the contracting phase to secure support materials and assessment booking.
-The remaining balance for the EPA is charged upon Gateway entry and EPA booking.
+The full Assessment fee is charged upon Gateway entry and Assessment booking.
 Elevate caters to all group sizes and we offer a flexible approach to pricing, tailored to larger groups.

 Browse our online guide to understand the distinction between a re-sit and a retake.
 For additional details, reach out to our team today.
 Please note VAT is charged for a re-sit and a re-take as these fees are not covered by the apprenticeship funding.